HOW TO PREPARE FINANCIALLY FOR THE ARRIVAL OF A NEW BABY

 While children can certainly add to your life, there is no getting away from the fact that the arrival of a new baby will also take away certain freedoms – freedom of time, freedom of independence and financial freedoms.

 Despite this, many new parents fail to take more financial action during the first year of their baby’s life.
-We’d recommend working through the following simple checklist to help with your budgeting and give you the peace of mind that everything is going to be ok – after all, with a new baby
+We’d recommend working through the following simple checklist to help with your budgeting and give you the peace of mind that everything is going to be ok.

-Rather than just ‘winging it’, it’s always best to sit down and actually consider how caring for your new baby is going to impact your regular household income.
-The same article by The Money Advice Service determined that in the first month of your baby’s life you will end up spending more than £500 just on the basics, such as nappies, feeding equipment and clothing.
-This is all at a time when you, or your partner, will be away from work to care for the baby, or being paying for external help and support to do so.
-Check much paid time off your employer will provide for you and your spouse in plenty of time and consider what you will do to make up the shortfall in any earnings.
+Rather than just ‘winging it,’ it’s always best to sit down and actually consider how caring for your new baby is going to impact your regular household income.
+The same article by The Times suggested you could end up spending around £500 just on the basics in the first month of your baby’s life, such as nappies, feeding equipment and clothing.
+Add to this a car seat, pram, and then non-essentials like toys, play mats, a baby bouncer, baby monitors, etc, and the cost soon rises substantially.
+This is all at a time when you, or your partner, will be away from work to care for the baby, or be paying for external help and support to do so.
+Check how much paid time off your employer will provide for you and your spouse in plenty of time and consider what you will do to make up the shortfall in any earnings.
 It’s wise to also consider what will happen once your maternity, or paternity, period ends.
 Will you go back to work?
 Who will look after the baby then?
 How much does childcare cost?
 Are there friends and family nearby who can help?

 New parents often fall into the trap of going out and buying plenty of toys and lovely new clothes, but it’s important to make sure you have the more ‘boring’ essentials covered first.
 From the daily essentials like nappies and wipes, to the bigger outgoings for cots, prams, carry seats and baby monitors, it will all need to be covered.
 It’s often a good idea to ask friends and family to help with these new baby essentials, rather than a mountain of toys and beautiful clothing.
 Beyond that, look around for deals and don’t underestimate the power of buying in bulk.
 You will go through a mountain of nappies so if they are on offer, grab them while you can.